Shob3r/Shob3rsWeatherApp/README.md

 To run from source, rename "Env.cs.example" to Env.cs and populate it with your [OpenWeatherMap](https://openweathermap.org/) and [IpData](https://ipdata.co/) API keys

+# Known Issues
+- Launching the app on slow internet speeds results in queries to OpenWeatherMap not being correct and set properly on application launch

 # Credits

 [iconixar](https://www.flaticon.com/authors/iconixar) - Weather Icons